Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: First order expansion almost sure local well-posedness

-Indeed, $-(1-\al)-\eps<0$, hence the claim follows by Sobolev's embeddings.
-Note that the uniqueness of the solution only holds in the Strichartz space $X^s$, and we refer to this kind of local well-posedness result as {\it conditional} (in the remainder $w$).
-See Appendix \ref{uncon:LWP} for an {\it unconditional} (on the remainder $w$) local well-posedness theory. \end{remark}
+Note that the uniqueness of the solution only holds in the Strichartz space $X^s(T)$, and we refer to this kind of local well-posedness result as {\it conditional} (in the remainder $w$).
+An {\it unconditional} local well-posedness theory can be done by using only Sobolev's embeddings, in the spirit of \cite{GKOT}.
+Nonetheless, such an approach would give a weaker result in term of the range of $\al$. \end{remark}